-In considering applications, the responsible authority would encourage evidence that the likelihood of public nuisance has been considered and appropriate control measures implemented for the premises.
-The use of premises and particularly outside areas can potentially cause public nuisance particularly during quieter periods of the day when background noise has diminished.
-It is anticipated that the responsible authority may on occasions request that the operating schedule address measures for preventing public nuisance such noise control measures or restricting the use of certain areas of the premises e.g. garden area.
+In considering applications, the responsible authority would encourage evidence that the likelihood of public nuisance has been addressed for the premises.
+The use of outside areas can potentially cause public nuisance particularly during quieter periods of the day when background noise has diminished.
+It is anticipated that the responsible authority may on occasions request that the operating schedule address measures such as restricting the use of certain areas of the premises e.g. garden area.